 Greening our Future Events

 Council runs a six monthly series of FREE environmental sustainability events, designed to help residents live more sustainably.
-A variety of topics are offered, to help people reduce their environmental impacts and actively enhance the biodiversity and amenity of our local environment.
+A variety of topics are offered to help people reduce their environmental impact and actively enhance the biodiversity and amenity of our local environment.

 Frankston City Council

 30 Davey Street

 P. 1300 322 322

 Adobe Acrobat is used to view Portable Document Files (PDF).
 Download the latest version of Adobe Reader from the Adobe website (the Adobe website opens in a new window).

 All PDF files on this website open in a new window.
 If you cannot access a PDF document on this page, contact Frankston Council on 1300 322 322 for more details, or for a hard copy of the document.